Barron's 400 Index: Summary

 The index is equal-weighted, aiming to hold each of 400 companies in equal proportion of about a quarter percent of the overall index.
+This differs from other major indexes, like the Dow Jones US Total Stock Market Index, the NASDAQ Composite, and the Standard & Poor's 500 (S&P 500), which are capitalization-weighted.
+In that respect it also differs from the Dow Jones Industrial Average, which is calculated as the average of the share prices of the underlying components.

 The index selects companies based on fundamental analysis criteria such as Return on investment, growth, market value, profits and cash flow.
-The Barron's 400 employs a consistent “growth-at-a-reasonable price” (GARP) selection strategy.
+The Barron's 400 employs a consistent growth-at-a-reasonable price (GARP) selection strategy.

-The index differs from other major indexes in that it is equal-weighted, unlike the Dow Jones US Total Stock Market Index, the NASDAQ Composite and the Standard & Poor's 500 (S&P 500), which are capitalization-weighted.
-In that respect it also differs from the Dow Jones Industrial Average, which is calculated as the average of the share prices of the underlying components.

-The Barron's 400 (also known as the B400) is compiled, maintained and updated by MarketGrader.com Corp.
+The Barron's 400 is compiled, maintained and updated by MarketGrader.com Corp.
 MarketGrader developed the Barron's 400 in consultation with editors at Barron's, a financial news magazine.
 The two companies continue to maintain an ongoing partnership for the index.
 The index is calculated by NYSE/Euronext.

 History

 The B400 was first calculated on June 25, 2007.
 Its estimated back-tested history availability dates to December 31, 1997, which is also the index's base value date.
 The index was first published in Barron's on September 3, 2007, and was the subject of the magazine's cover story on that date.

-The B400 hit an all-time closing high of 451.40 on July 22, 2013 during an extended broader bull market that commenced in March, 2009.
+The B400 hit an all-time closing high of 451.40 on July 22, 2013, during an extended broader bull market that commenced in March 2009.

 The B400's peak annual return through 2012, excluding its back-tested history, came in 2009, when the index gained 39.1%.
 The B400's worst annual performance through 2012 came in 2008, when it sank 40.0% during a general broad market meltdown provoked by the collapse of the U.S. real estate market that spread to the wider economy.